HannahLHale/SafeRootsAI/README.md

 🌱 SafeRootsAI 🌱
-Helping rural communities grow strong roots in cybersecurity!
+Helping all communities grow strong roots in cybersecurity!

 🚀 What is SafeRootsAI?
 Ever thought passwords were just... too boring to think about?
 Well, SafeRoots AI is here to change that!
 We're an AI-powered password manager with a mission: